Liversticks/PMD-WR-scripts/README.md

 * 100% with WM: 33h 53m 46s by MozzarellaCheez

 ## Rescue Team DX
-* Any% ENG with WM: 3h 04m 12s by Liversticks
+* Any% ENG with WM: 2h 49m 14s by Wh0misDS
 * Any% ENG no WM: 3h 06m 10s by Wh0misDS
 * Any% JPN no WM: 3h 40m 46s by Shiguma